-- b.
-Criteria to be considered: - i.
-Writing - " Are the characters well developed? - " Does the dialogue reflect thoughtfulness? - " Is the material appropriate for the group? - " Is the material worthy of the time and effort? - ii.
-Directing - " Is the concept appropriate for the material? - " How well has the structure of the play been controlled? - " How effective are movement and stage pictures? - " Was attention given to pacing, tempo, variety, and subtle nuances? - iii.
-Acting - " Is the acting believable? - " Is the acting technically skillful? - " Are the characters well interpreted? - iv.
-Technical - " Do the technical elements support the production? - " Set Props - " Sound (if applicable) Lighting - " Costuming - " Make-up. - v.
-Overall Production - " Does the company display ensemble work? - " How well is the concept realized by the group? - " How effective was the total impact? - 4.
-Time Limit is Ten (10) Minutes. - 5.
-The 10- Minute / Devised Play Festival is open to any school or organization in the State of Mississippi. - a.
-This includes public and private high schools, performing arts schools, dual enrollment institution, charter schools, and home school groups. - b.
-Participants must be enrolled in a school program and must be accompanied by a sponsor. - 6.
-Each individual team must pay a registration fee of \$100. - a.
+- Do the technical elements support the production? - " Set Props - " Sound (if applicable) - " Lighting (if applicable) - " Costuming - " Make-up. - v.
+Overall Production - " Does the company display ensemble work? - " How well is the concept realized by the group? - " How effective was the total impact? - Time limit is ten (10) minutes. - 9.
+The 10-Minute / Devised Play Festival is open to any school or organization in the State of Mississippi. - a.
+This includes public and private high schools, performing arts schools, dual enrollment institutions, charter schools, and home school groups. - b.
+Participants must be enrolled in a school program and must be accompanied by a sponsor. - c.
+Electronic devices (e.g. laptops, tablets, etc.) are acceptable and recommended for the writing portion of this event. - 10.
+Each individual team must pay a registration fee of \$100.00. - a.
 Schools are also encouraged to be, or to become, organizational members of MTA. - b.
-Registration payment must be received prior to, or at, the festival check-in. - 7.
-Each group will have one adult who will help to guide the students through the devised process. - a.
+Registration payment must be received prior to, or at, the festival check-in. - 11.
+Each group will have one adult who will help to guide the students through the devising process. - a.
 This individual will also determine their group's break times. - b.
-This individual will need to keep the Regional Chair always advised of their group's locations. - 8.
-A floor plan of the performance area will be distributed to the directors and ADs when scripts are distributed. - 9.
+This individual will need to keep the Regional Chair always advised of their group's locations. - 12.
+Participating schools must provide a sponsor/chaperone/volunteer to help supervise and fulfill other duties as assigned by the division chair.

+- 13. A floor plan of the performance area will be distributed to the directors and ADs when scripts are distributed. - 14.
 General furnishing, lighting, and a sound system will be supplied by the festival. - a.
 These aspects may be limited. - b.
 Any other aspects (music, costumes, make-up, props...etc.) will be the responsibility of the director, assistant director, and actors.